Remmeauth/remme-core/docs/family-pub-key.rst

 .. code-block:: protobuf

+    // X.509 certificate entity
     message PubKeyStorage {
-         // The UID field of a certificate. string owner = 1;
+         // Public key of a user The UID field of a certificate. string owner = 1;
-         // indicates if this key was revoked NewPubKeyPayload payload = 2;
+         NewPubKeyPayload payload = 2;
          bool revoked = 3;
     }